Jul352mf/Outspamer/README.md

 template_column   = "template"
 language_column   = "language"
 cc_column         = "cc"
+provider          = "postmark"
+postmark_token    = ""
 ```

+`provider` selects the mail backend: `outlook` or `postmark`.
+The optional
-The optional `account` field selects a specific Outlook account by display name
+`account` field is used as the Outlook account name or as the `From` address for
-or SMTP address. `template_column` allows specifying per-row template names.
-If
+Postmark. `template_column` allows specifying per-row template names.
+If absent,
-absent, the template is built from `template_base` and the value in
+the template is built from `template_base` and the value in `language_column`.
-`language_column`. `cc_column` can hold additional recipients; if omitted,
+`cc_column` can hold additional recipients; if omitted, addresses separated by
-addresses separated by semicolons in the `email` column will be used.
+semicolons in the `email` column will be used.

 ## Usage